 Analyze the Data: Once data is assembled, analysis takes place.
 This is really the key to any EDR security solution, but the process can differ significantly from product to product.
 Some may rely solely on artificial intelligence or machine learning to scan for known threat patterns.
 Others may push data up to a cloud where a team of humans handles the threat hunting.
 And again, some are a combination of these two processes.
 But in any case, EDR tools are analyzing and interpreting all of this data to learn from it and be able to detect traces of suspicious behavior.

 Alert on Findings: EDR technology will notify security personnel that a threat has been detected.
 This generally happens within the product interface or via integration with a ticketing system.
 Alerts can also vary in complexity.
 Some may show a comprehensive timeline of an event, while others may be more succinct.

 Remediation Assistance: This is another area where things can vary widely.
-Some EDR products only offer alerting, leaving the response decision to the IT department or security personnel.
+Some EDR security solutions only offer alerting, leaving the response decision to the IT department or security personnel.
 Other products can support response efforts where the agent assists in removing the threat that has been found to alleviate more of the workload.
-This incident response can also be automated, manual, or a combination of the two.
+This incident response can also be automated, manual or a combination of the two.